-Parents allocated to TAU will receive a list of national and local resources and the Contact a Family guide to challenging behavior with tips and advice on social and health care supports.
+Parents allocated to both arms of the trial will receive a list of national resources and the Contact guide to challenging behavior with tips and advice on social and health care supports.

 Prior to the commencing contact with potential participants we shall collect information about the type and extent of services available to the parents of young children with neurodisability at all study sites.